Meeting held at The Dome…

 It was planned to double the housing densities in the final Phase III and IV of the Greenwich Millennium Village.

 Thames Gateway Partnership meeting held that afternoon.
 Greenwich has gone out of its way to meet the Mayor’s targets with respect to both density and the percentage of affordable homes in recent proposed developments.
-Questions raised as how best to deal with the sever housing crisis in London, particularly with respect to the need for family ‘affordable’ homes for key staff.
+Questions raised as how best to deal with the severe housing crisis in London, particularly with respect to the need for family ‘affordable’ homes for key workers

 Next Meeting: Early 2005